University of Plymouth Students’ Union is committed to protecting and respecting your privacy.

 When you access our venue, CCTV

 Our premises are surveyed by CCTV for the purposes of security.
-Images and videos will be retained for a limited period.
+Images and videos will be retained for 30 days.

 When we collect it as you use our WEBSITES

 Like most websites, we use “cookies” to help us make our site – and the way you use it – better.
 Cookies mean that a website will remember you.
 They’re small text files that sites transfer to your computer (or phone or tablet).
 They make interacting with a website faster and easier – for example by automatically filling your name and address in text fields.
 There are more details in our Cookies Statement

 How we use your personal data

 - Provide you with the services, products or information you asked for

 - Keep a record of your relationship with us

 - Ensure we know how you prefer to be contacted